• Skip to primary navigation

 Are sun-dried tomatoes good?

-In the 1980s to early 1990s, Sun-Dried Tomatoes became a trendy ingredient in the United States.
 They were tossed into pasta dishes and salads, baked into casseroles, and starred in family chicken dinner recipes like Creamy Tuscan Chicken.

-Now, How To Store Them?
+How To Store Dried Tomatoes?

 Pantry